UNARMED COMMANDO COMBAT ACADEMY Close Quarter Battle & CT Training India CQB Military Martial Arts

 In 2004, Prof. Dr Rao named his art of Tactical Close Combat as ACCS and formed the UCCA.

 The UCCA is a government recognized Trust.
-Via UCCA, The Rao couple continue to train the Elite forces in Close Quarter Combat.
+Via UCCA, The Rao couple continue to train the Elite forces in Close Quarter Battle.

 They often are invited as Guest Speakers to Army Offi cers Training academy, National Pol ice academy & Commando Wi ng.